tomkelly111/war-games/README.md

 Accessibility - I confirmed the code used is accessible by using lighthouse in devtools.

 ### Unfixed Bugs
 It was discovered late in the development stages that the buttons do not display correctly on IOS devices.
 A fix was not discovered for this.
 Searching online shows that this is a known issue, a possible solution was found on https://stackoverflow.com/questions/47127201/webkit-appearance-none-not-working-for-button and this was implemented however it did not solve the issue.
-It was difficult to assess whether a fix had worked as it is necessary to push the changes to the repository, make sure the changes have been deployed to the published site and check the updated site on IOS devices.
-I do not have easy access to IOS devices so this issue remains unfixed as far as I am aware.
+Instead I opted to replace the button elements with divs and this appears to have solved the issue.

 ## DEPLOYMENT
 ### Publication